HUANG LAB | COMPUTATIONAL OMICS

 Raj Vaza

 I was born in India but grew up in a small town in Northern Canada.
 I finished my undergraduate degree at UC San Diego in 2021, where I majored in Human Biology and minored in Computer Science.
 I worked at the Bondi Granholm Lab at UC San Diego where my research focused on collecting pupillometry data that we hoped could serve as a biomarker for early-onset Alzheimers.
-The mix of both Biology and Computer Science in my undergraduate degree brought me to Mount Sinai where I am currently doing my Master’s in Biomedical Data Science.
+The mix of both Biology and Computer Science in my undergraduate degree brought me to Mount Sinai where I finished my Master’s in Biomedical Data Science in the Huang lab, and now I am an MD student at UCF.

 Kevin Spehar